clearlinux/clear-linux-documentation/source/guides/index.rst

          Learn how to correctly and reliably add kernel modules manually.

    .. container:: column smallcard

+      :ref:`kernel-modules-dkms`
+         Find out how to add kernel modules with the Dynamic Kernel Module System.

+   .. container:: column smallcard

      :ref:`kernel-development`
          Learn how to compile a Linux\* kernel from source using |CL|
          development tooling.

+      .. container:: endlink

+         :ref:`View all >> <kernel-guides>`

 .. toctree::
    :hidden: